sage-code/maj/verbs.md

 **example 1:**

-* io lofu'be zu   = I have influenced him
+* jo lofu'vo zu   = I have influenced him
-* tu seru'be lofu = You have been influenced
+* tu seru'vo lofu = You have been influenced

 Another good example of verb root is "gema" that means money.